jesse-ai/docs/docs/livetrade.md

 The "live-trade" plugin is available for early access.
 You can read the announcement article or head over to our website, [register](https://jesse.trade/register) and get your license, and then head over to the installation page.

+## Supported Exchanges

+At the moment only `Binance Futures` and its testnet version are supported for live/paper trading.
+Next I will implement support for the FTX exchange.
+And after that, most likely spot exchanges such as Binance, Coinbase, etc. New exchange drivers are developed based on demand.

+So if you need an exchange that is not supported, please reach out and let me know.

 ## Screenshots?
 Here is a sample of the early access version which has a CLI dashboard: